AlbanBloorRiley/INS_IEP/Paper/paper.md

 where the $O^q_k$ are Stevens Operators [@rudowicz_generalization_2004], and $B^q_k$ the assosiated parameter.
 When there are multiple spin centres it is necessary to take kronecker products of the operator with identity matrices of the appropriate for each other spin centre.

-When there are multiple spin centres it is also necessary to include an electron-electron interaction term, H_{EEI}.
+When there are multiple spin centres it is also necessary to include an electron-electron interaction term, $H_{EEI}$.
 This term will be the sum of interaction terms between each pair of spin centres:

 $$H_{EEI} = -\sum_{i\neq j} J_{ij}  S_i\cdot  S_j$$